Staff

 Chief Operating Officer

-Previously, Kate was a member of the Futures Industry Association Senior Management Team as the Senior Vice President, Communications.
-Before FIA, Kate was the Assistant Vice President, U.S. Business Development, of the London International Financial Futures & Options Exchange.
-At the beginning of her career, she worked at National Futures Association as the Senior Editor, Public Affairs & Education.
+Kate’s extensive leadership and non-profit management experience includes over 20 years in the alternative investment industry.
+She was the Executive Vice President of Managed Funds Association (essentially the chief administrative/operating officer) for a decade.
+Kate was a member of the Futures Industry Association (FIA) Senior Management Team as the Senior Vice President, Communications.
+Previously, Kate was the Assistant Vice President, U.S. Business Development, of the London International Financial Futures & Options Exchange.

 Kate graduated from the University of Michigan, Ann Arbor, with a B.A. in English.